adygregStudent/CS4_Assignment/README.md

     ◉ Write a C program to convert Decimal to Hexadecimal number system.
     ◉ Write a C program to convert Hexadecimal to Binary number system.
     ◉ Write a C program to convert Hexadecimal to Octal number system.
     ◉ Write a C program to convert Hexadecimal to Decimal number system.
-Pattern Exercises
 ```
 ```
 Part Two